r4ferrei/morality-emergence-and-change/README.md

 over time as inferred from text.
 All analyses can be run from the command-line.

-## Setup
-The diachronic embeddings used can be found at [here](https://nlp.stanford.edu/projects/histwords/) (All English).
-Embeddings should be extracted and

 ## Usage
 Type `--help` in order to display the usage guide for each script.
 The purpose of the different analysis files are as follows: